jcastle-zz/-playground-FeM-webpack-fundamentals-v4/notes.md

         }
     - terminal -> npm run <name-of-that-script> (e.g. npm run webpack)
     - webpack looks for an entry property and defaults to src/index.js
+        - no config file needed, run webpack and default to src and index.js
+    - NPM has capability to compose scripts
+        - Have property in webpack to designate dev or prod or other